cloud-elements/ce-sdkifier/README.md

 All methods follow a standard pattern.
 The name of the method uses the `operationId` from our [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) documentation (AKA Swagger).
 This is typically `get`, `create`, `update`, `replace`, or `delete` followed by the name of the resource.
 The parameters to this call will be all of the required parameters for the operation.
-The methods use chaining for specifying any optional parameters, followed by a call to `run()`
+The methods use chaining for specifying any optional parameters
 (see below for an example).
 Each method will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) containing either the body of the response when successful or the response itself when it fails.

+The generated methods return extended [superagent](https://visionmedia.github.io/superagent/) instances that have the authorization header and URL already set.
+They are also extended to include methods for every documented optional parameter.
+All standard `superagent` methods are also supported.
+This allows you to provide, for example, any undocumented headers or query parameters.
+It also allows you to take advantage of other `superagent` capabilities, such as `retry()`.

 You can also get low level access to the API via the `get`, `post`, `put`, `patch`, and `delete`